Mohamed-Laymouna/maven-market-power-bi/README.md

 ## Contact

-For any questions or further information, feel free to reach out via [your email address] or connect with me on [LinkedIn](your LinkedIn profile link).
+For any questions or further information, feel free to reach out via [Mohamed.Laymouna@gmail.com].

----

-Feel free to adjust the contact information, GitHub repository URL, and LinkedIn profile link as needed.